 B3 – The Kids Carnival Area

-This is a hidden gem and has shrunk a little over the years due to development.
+This is a hidden gem, but has shrunk a little over the years due to development.
 But it’s still a great place to visit with kids aged between 3 and 8!

 The Fun House is a favourite in our house and offers a bulk ticket deal.
-Just go with it, your kids are likely to ask you to go on it again.
+Just go with the bulk deal, your kids are likely to ask you to go on it again.